Posts

 Image

 The owners came home at 2am on the morning we were to leave Grangecon at 5.30am.
-It's weird leaving a place, knowing the family is sleeping in the home as we quietly exited without saying goodbye.
-Of course, we communicated later in the day to debrief.
-All went well even though Tilly was apparently walking around looking a bit depressed for a couple of days!
-We arrived at Rosslare at 7am and caught the ferry back to Fishguard on the west coast of Wales.
-Our next sit was in Burgess Hill on the following day so we stayed a night near Bournemouth, where the bathroom was bigger than the rest of the space. 🤣 The next day, we caught up with someone we knew who used to live on the Sunshine Coast who now resides in the New Forest area.
-We had a nice lunch with him and his two children and then ventured on to Burgess Hill to meet the owners of 'Archie' at our next sit.
-It was a hot day with the temperature in the car reaching 35 degrees!
-It was only a week or two before we realised...
+At one Paul rolled over and out bed, landing hard on the floor.
+(They were downstairs and would have wondered what the heck was going on.)
+It's weird leaving a place, knowing the family sleeps as we tiptoe out without saying goodbye.
+Of course, we debriefed later that day.
+All was well, though Tilly was apparently a little lost and looking depressed for a couple of days!
+We arrived at Rosslare at 7am and caught the ferry back to Fishguard, Wales.
+Our next sit was in Burgess Hill on the following day so we stayed a night near Bournemouth, a lovely room where the bathroom was bigger than the rest of the space.
+We met a guy called Flat Earth Dave that night.
+The next day, we caught up with another Paul from the Sunshine Coast, an English guy who lives in the New Forest area.
+We had a pleasant lunch with him and his two children and then ventured on to Burgess Hill to meet the owners of another 'Arc...